 - 3.1 The subject property is land and premises comprising offices / workshops, currently held within the Council's Investment Portfolio.
-The property is located within a locality of established workshop / commercial uses in close proximity of the city centre. - 3.2 The property is shown edged bold on the plan at Appendix 1 of this report. - 3.3 The property is owned freehold subject to a lease for 99 years from 30th August 1972, at a ground rent of £11,650 per annum (subject to 21 yearly rent reviews).
-The lease is currently held by Bhambra Properties Limited. - 3.4 Following a comprehensive review of the Council's Investment Portfolio supported by appointed advisors Avison Young in 2020, the Council's interest in this property has been identified for potential sale. - 3.5 In accordance with agreed process, terms have initially been offered to, and agreed with the current lessee to acquire the Council's freehold interest in the property. - 3.6 The outcome of the negotiations and recommendations for sale are detailed at Exempt Appendix 2 of this report. - 3.7 The proposed sale represents best consideration and has been validated by the Assistant Director of Property based upon an analysis of the financial terms of the recommended sale,
+The property is located within a locality of established workshop / commercial uses in close proximity of the city centre. - 3.2 The property is shown edged bold on the plan at Appendix 1 of this report. - 3.3 The property is owned freehold subject to (1) a lease for 75 years from 1st August 1963, at a ground rent of £360 per annum (with no rent reviews), and (2) a lease for 70 years from 15th January 1968, at a ground rent of £1,900 per annum (subject to 21 year rent reviews).
+Both leases are currently held by Second City Hospital St Ltd. - 3.4 Following a comprehensive review of the Council's Investment Portfolio supported by appointed advisors Avison Young in 2020, the Council's interest in this property has been identified for potential sale. - 3.5 In accordance with agreed processes, terms have initially been offered to, and agreed with the current lessee to acquire the Council's freehold interest in the property. - 3.6 The outcome of the negotiations and recommendations for sale are detailed at Exempt Appendix 2 of this report.

-- consideration the Council's Property Strategy, and wider aspirations and ambitions for the City. - 3.8 The City Council Financial Plan 2020-2024 and Financial Plan 2021-2025 approved in February 2021 approved the flexible use of capital receipts to support the transformation programme and it is proposed that the receipts from this disposal be allocated to support this programme.
+- 3.7 The proposed sale represents best consideration and has been validated by the Assistant Director of Property based upon an analysis of the financial terms of the recommended sale, consideration the Council's Property Strategy, and wider aspirations and ambitions for the City. - 3.8 The City Council Financial Plan 2020-2024 and Financial Plan 2021-2025 approved in February 2021 approved the flexible use of capital receipts to support the transformation programme and it is proposed that the receipts from this disposal be allocated to support this programme.